MrBlueXav/Stocharythm-box/README.md

 - `H` : add 1 Synthetic Bass Drum event / `h` : play or record Synthetic Bass Drum
 - `J` : add 1 white noise event  / `j` : play or record white noise
 - `K` : add 1 808 snare event   / `k` : play or record snare
+- `m` : mix up all events in loop
 - `z` : change the 6 samples
+- `a` : randomize velocities of events at the beginning of each loop
+- `v` : randomize velocities of all events
 - `s` : display sequencer status
 - `d` : display list of events in the loop